 Foo is the request type and Bar is the reply type.
-In Compact, Type-Safe Data: Programming with DDS Data Types (Section 4.3 on page 59), you will learn what types you can use and how to create them.
+In on page 58, you will learn what types you can use and how to create them.

 The constructor also receives a string "MyService."
 This is the service name, and is used to create the Request Topic and the Reply Topic.
 In this example, the Requester will create a Request Topic called "MyServiceRequest" and a Reply Topic called "MyServiceReply."